ethanokamura/perfectline/src/content/cpp-101/input-output.md

 ```
 We have accomplished the following:
 1. Prompted the user to input data.
-2. Extracted the data from the command line.
+2. Extract the data from the command line.
 3. Output the data that we extracted.